Bigfoot: Unforgettable Encounter

 The independent cheapy, filmed in Texas, hit the drive-in circuit, distributed mainly in the South.
 It's today on many a shlock-collector's want-list.

-Regarded as the best or at least the most over the top episode of the whole series, it features not only Andre as the bigfoot wrestling with Lee Majors as the bionic man, but amps up the fantasy quotient by bringing in Stefani Powers as the bionic woman & some aliens from outer space
+It features not only Andre as the bigfoot wrestling with Lee Majors as the bionic man, but amps up the fantasy quotient by bringing in Stefani Powers as the bionic woman & -- zowwy! as if that's not enough -- there are even some aliens from outer space.

 Sentimentality toward sasquatches is taken to its furthest extreme in two "baby bigfoot" films, Little Bigfoot and Little Bigfoot II: The Journey Home both from 1997 & directed by Art Comancho.